 Honorary Mention: International Prize for Mediterranean Documentary & Reportage - France 2005

-UNDER THE STRAW ROOF Director: Miri Rader-Zamft / Israel 1995 Category: History Language: Hebrew.
+UNDER THE STRAW ROOF Director and Producer: Miri Rader-Zamft / Israel 1995 Category: History Language: Hebrew.
 Subtitles: English Length: 40 minutes

 Synopsis: The film depicts the story of the Levin Family, a Dutch family who survived the Holocaust.
 When the war was over the family reunited.
 As a result of their reunion they felt the need to add Jewish orphans, who lost their parents during the Holocaust, to the family .
 The film raises the problematic issue of the new relationships that emerged within the family.